Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 • Use the keyboard hotkeys Shift + Esc to open the task manager.

-Task manager shows you the applications, processes, and systems on your computer as well as their memory, processor, and network consumption.
+Task manager shows you the applications, processes, and systems on your computer and their memory, processor, and network consumption.
 You can evaluate which processes are consuming a lot of your resources.

 Chromebook Running Slow - Step By Step Guide To Fix It